charl-potgieter/AustralianSchoolMaths/content/docs/NSW/Year 11 Ext 1/Topics/By year cumulative/Combinatorics.md

     * Therefore total arrangements  = 4! x 2!

  - Be on the lookout for the options in the "other" part of the arrangement.
-    * For example if questions asks how many ways can 3 people sit next to each other at a table of 7 people:
+    * For example if questions asks how many ways can 3 people sit next to each other at a round table of 7 people:
     * The 3 people can sit next to each other in 3! ways  - where they sit on round table is irrelevant
     * Don’t forget that the other 4 people can sit next to each other in 4! different ways
     * Therefore 3! x 4!